Danny Roberts (Australian actor): Acting career

 Roberts moved to Melbourne in 1982 where he appeared in Cop Shop and The Sullivans.
 He then played a lead role in the soap opera Waterloo Station (1983), but the series was cancelled after a few months on air.
-He became a major cast member in Sons and Daughters, playing Andy Green from 1983 until the series ended in 1987.
+Roberts then joined the main cast of Sons and Daughters as Andy Green in September 1983.
+He remained with the series until it ended in 1987.

 Roberts went on to a regular role in soap opera The Power, The Passion, which ran for eight months in 1989.
 After the series was cancelled he moved to Byron Bay, New South Wales, where he founded the Australian Theatre Company in 1991.
 He was artistic director of the company until 1995.
 Following this, he appeared in the series Fire, playing Georgie Parker's character's brother, Ted Cartright.
 He also played Nate's father Gavin Cooper on Home and Away.

 Roberts' television credits include Blue Heelers, Murder Call, Stingers, Young Lions, Big Sky and the first two seasons of Underbelly.